everpress-co/mailster/readme.txt

 = Version 2.2.9 =

+* added: support for the SparkPost add on
 * fixed: some tags with alternative content were not replaced when sending a test campaign
 * improved: unsubscribe action can now contain a status for more info
 * change: send method now returns internal message ID